-The tissue plasminogen activator - or tPA, which helps dissolve clots and improve blood flow if given within three hours (and up to four and a half hours in certain eligible patients) - had been administered within one hour.
+Alteplase, the tissue plasminogen activator - or tPA, which helps dissolve clots and improve blood flow if given within three hours (and up to four and a half hours in certain eligible patients) - had been administered within one hour.
 Although Susan had responded well, she needed specialized neurosurgery to remove the clot.
-She was flown to Peoria, and by 8 a.m. was being wheeled into the OR.
+She was flown to Peoria, and by 8 a.m. was being wheeled into the procedure area.

 The Hardest Part

 "By the time Michael got there, it was over," Susan says.
 "I had to lie completely still afterwards for six hours.
 I'm an active person.
 It was the hardest part."